 What do you need to become a fashion journalist?
 A creative flair, love for writing and an interest in fashion will put you in good stead to succeeding in this role, but there are some educational choices that you can make to better your chances of getting a career in this field.
 Choosing A-levels such as English Language will further your creative writing skills, for example.
 There are specialty degrees out there too, such as the Fashion Communications course which will teach you more about the sector and increase your employability.

 Also, having a writing portfolio can also impress employers.
 Start your own fashion blog to write about the latest news in the sector and approach editors for freelance opportunities.
-Networking is also a great way to get to know about future vacancies.
+Business Networking Meetings is also a great way to get to know about future vacancies.
 Try to secure unpaid work in relevant positions to build your experience too.

 Do you enjoy finance and fashion?